beenotung/ga-island/README.md

 ## Remark
 [panchishin/geneticalgorithm](https://github.com/panchishin/geneticalgorithm) is a non-traditional genetic algorithm implementation.

-It doesn't sort the population by fitness when making next generation.
+It doesn't sort the population by fitness when evolving into next generation.

 Instead, it randomly picks a pair of 'parent genes', and randomly choose one 'parent' to become the 'child', and merge two 'parents' into another 'child'.

+In `ga-island`, only the 'stronger parent' in the pair can survive to next generation.
+Another child is the mutation result of the 'stronger parent', or the crossover result of the 'stronger parent' and another random parent.

-Also, the mutation v.s. crossover probability is 50%, which is much higher than traditional setting where mutation is relative rare.
+Also, in `panchishin/geneticalgorithm`, the mutation v.s. crossover probability is 50%, which is much higher than traditional setting where mutation is relative rare.
-(Custom probability is supported in this implementation)
+(Custom probability is supported in `ga-island`)

 ## Performance